InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Additional Details and Results on the Preliminary Experiments

-\paragraph{Training Cost} Because our Rectified Flows are fine-tuned from the publicly available pre-trained models, the training cost is negligible compared with other large-scale text-to-image models.
-On our platform, when training with batch size of 4 and U-Net, one A100 GPU day can process $100,000$ iterations using L2 loss, $86,000$ iterations using LPIPS loss; when generating pairs with batch size of 16, one A100 GPU day can generate $200,000$ data pairs.
-Therefore, to get 2-Rectified Flow + Distill (U-Net), the training cost is approximately $3,200,000 / 200,000$ (Data Generation) + $32 / 4 \times 50,000 / 100,000$ (Reflow) + $32 / 4 \times 50,000 / 86,000$ (Distillation) $\approx$ 24.65 A100 GPU days.
-For reference, the training cost for SD 1.4 from scratch is 6250 A100 GPU days~\cite{rombach2021highresolution}; StyleGAN-T is 1792 A100 GPU days~\cite{sauer2023stylegan}; GigaGAN is 4783 A100 GPU days~\cite{kang2023scaling}.
-A lower-bound estimation of training the one-step SD in Progressive Distillation is 108.8 A100 GPU days~\cite{meng2022distillation} (the details for the estimation can be found in the Appendix).
+Measured on our platform, when training with batch size of 4 and U-Net, one A100 GPU day can process $100,000$ iterations using L2 loss, $86,000$ iterations using LPIPS loss; when generating pairs with batch size of 16, one A100 GPU day can generate $200,000$ data pairs.
+We compute the computational cost according to this.